Abdulwafa31094/tic-tac-toe/README.md

 To get a local copy up and running, just Clone the repo

                   git clone https://github.com/Abdulwafa31094/tic-tac-toe
-and fire up the Local Development server using Live Server extension.

 ## Available Scripts

 In the project directory, you can run: